Planetbiru/MagicObject/manual/includes/_entity.md

 	$spesification->addAnd($predicate2);
 ```

-`producer` is property of entity that join with other entity, not table name. `birthDay` is is property of entity `producer`, not column name of table `producer`.
+`producer` is property of entity that join with other entity, not table name. `birthDay` and `producerId` are is property of entity `producer`, not column name of table `producer`.